 We love it when our happy dogs wag-wag-wag with joy.
-Dogs talk with their tails, but too much wagging can result in dog tail injury.
+Dogs talk with their tails, and so do cats, but too much wagging can result in tail injury.
 Tail talk expresses emotion and communicates so much, but what do you do when wags hurt?
 Labradors are notorious for dog tail injury.
+And cat tails get caught in doors, under feet, or other injuries.
 Here’s how to deal with tail wag trauma.

 That tail is one of the most expressive parts of the dog–or cat–body.
 It’s not unusual for a friendly flail to clear tabletops.
 But what can you do when the wagging wacks walls, and there’s trauma to twining tail tips? (say THAT fast five times!)